 The Cuban government had, in fact, proposed a new education law, but it didn’t include the government taking custody of children.
 It proposed that all teachers in Cuba, including those at private schools, had to be state employees in order to provide “truly democratic education, without privilege or discrimination.”
 Church leaders said this would limit religious freedom by depriving parents the right to give their children a strictly Catholic education.
 But the government said priests were trying to “use the Catholic faith to divide the national conscience” and Castro wanted all private schools to include the political courses he had required public schools to teach.

-A secret network of people in Cuba, including James Baker, head of the prestigious Ruston Academy in Havana, were able to easily persuade frightened parents to send their children to the U.S. using the secret visa waiver program.
+A secret network of people in Cuba, including James Baker, head of the prestigious Ruston Academy in Havana, was able to easily persuade frightened parents to send their children to the U.S. using the secret visa waiver program.
 The parents were promised that their children could be seated on regularly scheduled commercial flights to Miami and would be taken care of after arriving there.
 CIA agents in Havana, including Penny Powers, Polita Grau, and her brother Ramón, were among those who helped to promote and coordinate the program.

 The first of the Operation Pedro Pan children were flown from Cuba to the U.S. in December of 1960.
 They were confused and terrified by having to say goodbye to their parents at the airport in Havana.
 After they arrived in Miami most of them were sent to large camps in Miami-Dade County run by Catholic Charities, which received financial support from the U.S. government.
 The nights in camps were filled with the sounds of children crying for their parents.